 - Information Technology Services provides business focused IT services and support to address current and upcoming opportunity and risks through reliable and suitable technology solutions.

 - Data Governance and Analysis consolidates data management and reporting processes to ensure relevant and reliable information is provided to internal and external stakeholders.

 - Appeals provides first level of appeal for decisions on claims.

 - Corporate Policy coordinates the development and governance of corporate policies and procedures.

 - Process Improvement and Administration provides payments to health care providers, collection of past due accounts, purchasing of goods and services, processing of incoming information, and process improvement.

 - Board Services provide administrative support to the Board Members in the management of final level appeals, special projects and also administer the Medical Review Panel process.

-- Fair Practices Office acts like an ombudsman for fairness in WCB practices and procedures by receiving and investigating complaints from workers and employers.
-The Office reports to the Board’s Chairperson, by-passing everyone responsible for day-to-day operations.
+- Fair Practices Office is an independent office within WCB that contributes to fairness in WCB practices and procedures by receiving and investigating inquiries from workers and employers.
+The Office reports to the Chairperson, by-passing everyone responsible for day-to-day operations.